Zunaeed-Imran/interview_questions/README.md

 17. what is flax
  - it is a pattern using in redux.
 18. tell me about some features about redux toolkit.
+19. what is state management?
+20. what is usecontext?